globocom/secDevLabs/owasp-top10-2017-apps/a5/tictactoe/README.md

-After registering, the user `fry123` can sign in throuth the route /login, start playing the game:
+After registering, the user `fry123` can sign in throught the route /login, start playing the game: